 Negotiate the Rate Second

-Once pass through pricing has been secured, focus on negotiating rates and fees, keeping in mind the most important rate is the effective rate.
-The effective rate is one number that represents the amount of processing volume paid in fees.
+Even though markup is the only component that’s negotiable, keep in mind that the most important rate is the effective rate.
+The effective rate is a single number that represents the amount of processing volume paid in fees.